Inviting you to live like

 What if God really is in control?
 What if he’s truly with us and for us?
-What if this world isn’t all there is?
-Well, that would make quite a difference, wouldn’t it?
+What if there’s life after death?
+What if the greatest really is the servant?

 Current Speaking Schedule

 September 9-11, 2022 – Lake Ann Ladies’ Retreat, Lake Ann, MI